cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 provide enrichment in Separative Work Units (SWUs).

-Any potential resource transfer (i.e., a bid or a request) may be denoted as exclusive. **An exclusive transfer excludes partial fulfillment;
+Any potential resource transfer (i.e., a bid or a request) may be denoted as **exclusive**.
+An exclusive transfer excludes partial fulfillment;
-it must either be met fully or not at all**.
+it must either be met fully or not at all.
 This mode supports concepts such as the trading of individual reactor assemblies.
 In combination with the notion of mutual requests, complex instances of supply and demand are enabled.

 Finally, requesting facilities, institutions and regions may apply **preferences** to each potential request-bid pairing based on the proposed resource transfer.
 Facilities can apply arbitrary complex logic to **rank the bids** that they have received, whether based on